JeffersonLab/clas12-timeline/doc/qa.md

     - see also other [notes files](/qadb/notes) for examples
 - use the same `qtl histogram` command you used above, but without the `--check-cache` argument
     - use the `--skimdir` option if you are analyzing trains (most likely)
+    - use the `--check-charge` option to produce various plots for the FC charge
 - the jobs will run on Slurm
     - be sure to monitor the output log and error files, in case something goes wrong; you may use `qtl error` to help with this
     - any warnings or errors should _not_ be ignored